classic apple pie

 - Preheat oven to 200°C. Place the apple, lemon juice and sugar in a large saucepan over medium heat and cook, stirring, for 20 minutes or until the apple is softened and the liquid is absorbed.
 Transfer to a bowl and refrigerate until cooled completely.

-- Add the sultanas, cinnamon and vanilla to the cooled apple mixture and mix to combine.
+- Add the sultanas (if using), cinnamon and vanilla to the cooled apple mixture and mix to combine.
 Set aside.

 - Line the base of a lightly greased 20cm metal pie tin with a sheet of pastry, trimming any excess.
 Sprinkle over the almond meal and pack the apple mixture tightly into the pastry shell.